-We recommend obtaining a copy of your credit file though one of the three credit reference agencies, Experian, Equifax or Callcredit and we can review your file with you to explain exactly what the various entries mean.
-All of these companies are currently offering a free 30 day trial so if you are thinking of applying for a mortgage then we recommend taking advantage of this service so that you can see exactly what a lender will see when you apply for a mortgage and they credit search you.
+We recommend obtaining a copy of your credit file and ‘Check My File’ is the most comprehensive as it extracts your credit data from numerous credit reference agencies in one report, We can review the file with you to explain exactly what the various entries mean.
+Check My File is offered free for 30 days and then £14.99 per month thereafter and can be cancelled at any time.
+If you are thinking of applying for a mortgage then we recommend taking advantage of this service so that you can see exactly what a lender will see when you apply for a mortgage and they credit search you.

 We will provide you with advice of how to improve your credit rating so that we can get you a High Street mortgage as soon as possible.

 Please be aware that by clicking on to the above links you are leaving Mosaic Mortgages Ltd website.
 Please note that Mosaic Mortgages Ltd nor HL Partnership Ltd are responsible for the accuracy of the information contained within the linked site(s) accessible from this page.

 Mosaic Mortgages may receive a commission for leads introduced to Checkmyfile.